 Hesperia High School's Alternative Learning Center (A.L.C.) is an administrative option in lieu of home suspension.
 A student assigned to A.L.C. will be confined to a classroom during the normal school day.
-The student will be under the supervision of a campus assistant who will be responsible to an administrator.
+The student will be under the supervision of a Hesperia High School staff member who will be responsible to an administrator.